dwightjack/wok-pkgs/packages/core/docs/configuration.md

 There are two methods to add or overwrite the properties in `$.env` (except for `argv` and `pkg`):

 1. Create a `wok.config.js` configuration file in the project root folder.
-WOK will read the file contents and merge into `$.env`.
+Wok will read the file contents and merge into `$.env`.

 ```js
 // wok.config.js